cottoncammy/disquark/docs/src/tutorials/role-selector-bot.md

 1. Select menu components must be placed inside action row components.

 Next, we need to configure our `DiscordBotClient` to receive interactions from Discord.
 Discord requires that interactions sent via HTTP be validated.
-By default, DisQuark requires the [*BouncyCastle*](https://bouncycastle.org/java.html) library to validate incoming interactions.
+By default, DisQuark requires the [*BouncyCastle*](https://mvnrepository.com/artifact/org.bouncycastle/bcprov-jdk18on) library to validate incoming interactions.
 If BouncyCastle isn't imported by your application and you haven't modified your client's `InteractionsValidator`, DisQuark won't validate any incoming interactions, and you'll be unable to configure your interactions URL unless you verify the interactions before the request reaches DisQuark's web server (which is the recommended approach in a production environment).
-For simplicity, let's add the BouncyCastle library to our application's build tool:
+For simplicity, let's add the BouncyCastle library to our application's build tool.

 === "pom.xml"
     ```xml
     <dependency>
         <groupId>org.bouncycastle</groupId>
         <artifactId>bcprov-jdk18on</artifactId>
-        <version>${bouncycastle.version}</version>
+        <version>{{ versions.bouncycastle }}</version>
     </dependency>
     ```

 === "build.gradle"
     ```groovy
     dependencies {
-        implementation 'org.bouncycastle:bcprov-jdk18on:${bouncycastle.version}'
+        implementation 'org.bouncycastle:bcprov-jdk18on:{{ versions.bouncycastle }}'
     }
     ```

 === "build.gradle.kts"
     ```kotlin
     dependencies {
-        implementation("org.bouncycastle:bcprov-jdk18on:${bouncycastle.version}")
+        implementation("org.bouncycastle:bcprov-jdk18on:{{ versions.bouncycastle }}")
     }
     ```